-An organizational network analysis chart reveals how out-of-date a more traditional hierarchical chart is for understanding the day-to-day makeup of a group, as in the following example:
+An organizational network analysis chart reveals how out of date a more traditional hierarchical chart is for understanding the day-to-day makeup of a group.

-An ONA chart also reveals the direction of information flow.
+ONA charts also reveal the direction of information flow.
 In this example, a line indicates a relationship between two people, and the arrows denote the direction of information flow, with incoming arrows indicating the source of information and outgoing arrows displaying a team member seeking information.

-An ONA chart also reveals the central members of an organization or team; there will be some nodes on the chart indicating that certain members are more active than others in terms of information given.
+They also reveal the central members of an organization or team; there will be some nodes on the chart indicating that certain members are more active than others in terms of information given.
 Meanwhile, it will also reveal those on the periphery, who are only loosely connected or totally isolated (like Kevin in the example above).

 Recommended For Further Reading